riazufila/be-tray/README.md

 # be-tray (Early Development)

-be-tray is a simple program that allows Linux services' status to be viewed from the system tray.
+- be-tray is a simple program that allows Linux services' status to be viewed from the system tray.

+- *be-tray uses systemd* to check for active and inactive services.
+Hence, only systems that uses systemd to manage services are supported.

 # Quick Start